-Lastly, the report examines, in concept, alternative funding sources, namely a fee-based management program (aka, parking meters, gates, and related control equipment) and a special tax district.
-However, the fiscal and political capital required to implement either of these non-general fund strategies is significant and, given current parking market conditions, would likely prove unacceptable.
+Deferred maintenance issues and associated repair and rehabilitation costs were identified which compounds the need for a comprehensive parking management plan and an associated funding strategy.
+As such, the report examines, in concept, an alternative funding source as necessary to support an improved parking system, namely a fee-based management program (parking meters, gates, and related control equipment).
+However, the fiscal and political capital required to implement parking meters and control equipment is significant and, given current parking market conditions, would likely prove unacceptable.
 Therefore, financial commitments from the general fund must be anticipated.